 In Persian mythology, the Cup of Jamshid is a cup used for divination.
 According to legend, it was owned by the rulers of ancient Greater Iran.
-There are many Persian stories and poems where this cup and its powers are mentioned, and many author states that the success of the Persian Empire hinged on this cup and the proper usage of it by the ruling monarch.
+There are many Persian stories and poems where this cup and its powers are mentioned, and many authors state that the success of the Persian Empire hinged on this cup and its proper usage of it by the ruling monarch.

 Legends tell us that the Cup of Jamshid had been found in Persepolis and that it was filled not with water but with an elixir of immortality.
 By looking into this liquid, the scryer could observe the seven layers of the universe and reveal deep truths.

 Josepth Smith, the founder of the Latter Day Saint movement, claimed to have obtained religious information from the reflections of seer stones.
 Smith had at least three seer stones, of which his favourite one was a brownstone that he had come upon while excavating a well for a neighbour.

 At first, before he founded a religious movement, Smith used his seer stones to try and find treasures.
 He would place a stone in his hat and then put his face into the hat, creating a darkish space where he would engage in scrying by staring at the reflections of the stone.

 According to Smith, he had access to a set of spectacles composed of seer stones.
 These, he called Urim and Thummim.
 It was only by looking through these stones that he could accurately translate and understand the golden plates that would become the source of the Book of Mormon.

 Nostradamus the scryer